 Bradway’s midsection and pelvic area received severe injuries that required extensive medical treatment.
 He was admitted to the hospital because his urethra, pelvis and intestines had to be repaired.
 He also underwent rehabilitation.
 Because of this accident, Bradway has permanent injuries that will affect the quality of his daily life.

 On Feb.
 27, 2014, a Milwaukee County Circuit Court jury found in favor of Bradway.
 The jury agreed that Frozen Food Express and its driver did contribute to Bradway’s injuries.
 Court documents state that Frozen Food Express Industries neglected to train their commercial truck driver properly.
 The jury also found the driver negligent in his operation of the truck.
 Bradway received a verdict of $12.3 million.
 However, the jury did reduce that amount by 30 percent ($3.6 million deduction) stating that Bradway was also to blame for the accident.
 After the reduction, this gives Bradway $8.6 million.
 Bradway’s wife received $3 million for her loss of intimacy.
-If you have been injured due to the negligence of another, contact Meinhart, Smith & Manning PLLC for your free consultation.
+If you have been injured due to the negligence of another, contact the Louisville truck accident lawyers at Meinhart, Smith & Manning PLLC for your free consultation.
 You deserve to receive compensation for lost wages and medical bills related to your injuries.